Ninouchkaia/portfolio/CV/README.md

 ## Overview

-This GitHub repository documents the **methods**, **projects**, and **conceptual frameworks** I developed or contributed to across academia and research institutions.
+This GitHub repository documents the **methods**, **projects**, and **conceptual frameworks** I developed or contributed to across research institutions.
 It serves as a structured overview of my approach to **data analysis**, **modeling**, and **scientific reproducibility**.

-Each folder corresponds to a specific research project and contains Markdown files summarizing the objectives, methods, and results of individual projects.
+Each folder corresponds to a specific research project and contains Markdown files summarizing the project structure, objectives, methods and eventual details to run the scripts.

 ---